rizinorg/cutter/docs/source/user-docs/menus/menu-bar/windows-menu.rst

 Show Decompiler
 ----------------------------------------
-**Description:** Cutter releases are shipped with two decompilers by default - [r2ghidra](https://github.com/radareorg/r2ghidra-dec) and [r2dec](https://github.com/radareorg/r2dec-js).
+**Description:** Cutter releases are shipped with two decompilers by default - [rz-ghidra](https://github.com/rizinorg/rz-ghidra) and [rz-dec](#) which will be available soon.
 The Decompiler view will display the decompilation of the current function.
 The widget is interactive and support address-syncing, renaming, re-typing and more.
 Cutter can be extended with more decompilers.

 **Steps:** Windows -> Decompiler